India: Police shoot dead 4 suspects in rape and murder case | DW | 06.12.2019

 Police in the southern city of Hyderabad shot the four men accused of raping and killing a vet in the southern city of Hyderabad.
 The suspects had tried to snatch the officers' weapons during a reenactment of the crime.

-Four suspected rapists were shot and killed by police as they attempted to escape during a visit to a crime scene in Hyderabad, said an Indian police official on Friday.
+Four men were shot and killed by police as they attempted to escape during a visit to a crime scene in Hyderabad, said an Indian police official on Friday.

-The men were suspected of raping and killing a 27-year-old veterinary doctor.
-The case sparked protests across India after her burned body was found last week in a Hyderabad underpass the day after she went missing.
+They were suspected of raping and killing a 27-year-old veterinary doctor.
+The case sparked protests across India after her burned body was found last week in an underpass the day after she went missing.

 Two policemen were also reportedly injured in Friday's incident that took place at around 3.30 a.m. local time (22:00 UTC).